 Incident Reports are used for a variety of situations and are exactly as they are titled: reports of incidents.
 No outright violation is implied by the Incident Report.
 Incident Reports are simply a record of what happened.
-The Dean of Students' office reviews all Incident Reports and determines the appropriate response given the nature of the Incident Report.
-This response could involve one or more of the following: a follow-up from an RA or Area Director, further involvement with the Dean of Students' office, etc. Incident Reports involving possible policy violations may be addressed by the Peer Hearing Board, Student Rights & Responsibilities Office or the Linfield University Hearing Board.
+The Office of Student Rights and Responsibilities reviews all Incident Reports and determines the appropriate response given the nature of the Incident Report.
+This response could involve one or more of the following: a follow-up from an RA or Area Director, further involvement with the Office of Student Rights and Responsibilities, Dean of Students Office, etc. Incident Reports involving possible policy violations may be addressed by the Peer Hearing Board, Student Rights & Responsibilities Office or the Linfield University Hearing Board.
 Incident Reports are also used to report theft or damage of personal property.
-An Incident Report can be filed electronically by any student or administrator at http://www.linfield.edu/reslife consideration.
-A "guest" is defined as any person who is not an assigned resident of the room or apartment.
+An Incident Report can be filed electronically by any student or administrator at https://inside.linfield.edu/student-resources/conduct/Report.html.